snisarg/snisarg.github.io/_posts/2020-06-05-new-personal-machine-setup.markdown

 comments: true
 ---

-Handy guide to set up a  new machine so everything is as is..
+Handy guide to set up a new machine so everything is as is.

 # MacOS